AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 ---
 title: Developing with the Style System
 seo-title: Developing with the Style System
-description: Learn how to implement individual styles and re-use Core Components using Experience Manager's Style System.
+description: Learn how to implement individual styles and reuse Core Components using Experience Manager's Style System.
 This tutorial covers developing for the Style System to extend Core Components with brand-specific CSS and advanced policy configurations of the Template Editor.
 version: 6.5, Cloud Service
 type: Tutorial
 feature: Core Components, Style System